-One of the most beautiful things about the leg press machine is that you can get out of it what you want.
-Those who wish to lose weight will appreciate the fact that the machine works the largest muscles of the body, which can result in a higher overall calorie burn.
-Those looking for lower body tone can stick with high reps at a lower weight to see definition in their legs.
+One of the most beautiful things about the leg press machine is that you can get out of it what you want, depending on your fitness goals.
+Those working to lose weight will appreciate the fact that the machine works the largest muscles of the body, which can result in a higher overall calorie burn.
+Those looking for lower body tone can stick with high reps at a lower weight to see more definition in their legs.

 A great way to begin your experience with a leg press machine is to use the standard foot placement.
 Set your legs hip-width apart on the platform.
 This stance emphasizes overall leg development and will hit your glutes, hamstrings, and quads.

-To give your calves a workout:
+To work your calves in a leg press exercise:

 - Move your feet to the very bottom of the leg press platform.
 Keeping the balls of your feet on the platform, let your heels hang off the platform.